+UENO, Naoto

+Assistant Professor: Technical Staff: NIBB Research Fellow: Technical Assistant:

+Secretary:

+KINOSHITA, Noriyuki

-Associate Professor Professo UENO, Naoto KINOSHITA, Noriyuki Assistant Professor: TAKAHASHI, Hiroki SUZUKI, Makoto Technical Staff: TAKAGI, Chiyo NIBB Research Fellow: SAKAI, Yusuke Postdoctoral Fellow: HASHIMOTO, Yutaka RAJESHWAR, Raj SOKENDAI Graduate Student: TOMINAGA, Hitoshi Visiting Scientist: HAYASHI, Kentaro Technical Assistant: YAMAMOTO, Takamasa YASUE, Naoko MURAKAMI, Michiyo Secretary: MIYAKE, Satoko TSUGE, Toyoko
+TAKAHASHI, Hiroki TAKAGI, Chiyo SAKAI, Yusuke YAMAMOTO, Takamasa YASUE, Naoko MURAKAMI, Michiyo MIYAKE, Satoko TSUGE, Toyoko

 The complex morphogenesis of organisms is achieved by the dynamic rearrangement of tissues during embryogenesis in which changes in cellular morphology, as well as orchestrated cell movements, are involved.
 For cells to know how they should change their shape and where they should move, information known as "cell polarity", which confers them asymmetry, is essential.
 We have been studying how cell polarity is established within cells and how cell polarity is interpreted by cells to apply this information to their behaviors.
 We attempt to understand the mechanisms underlying these events using several model animals, including frogs, fish, and ascidians.
-In addition to genes and proteins that are widely known to govern biological phenomena and have been extensively studied in the past several decades, a growing body of evidence now suggests that physical environments that include light, temperature, and internal and external forces influence cellular as well as organismal behaviors.
+In addition to genes and proteins that are widely known to govern biological phenomena and have been extensively studied over the past several decades, a growing body of evidence now suggests that physical environments that include light, temperature, and internal and external forces influence cellular as well as organismal behaviors.
 In particular, we are currently investigating the contribution of physical forces using frog embryos and the light-dependent behaviors using coral planula larvae to understand the impact of physical environments on organisms.